flowersteam/Humans-monitor-LP/readme.md

 # Code repository
-Here you can find all of the custom code used to obtain the results for the study entitled **"Humans use learning progress in curiosity-drived exploration"**
+Here you can find all of the custom code used to obtain the results for the study entitled **"Humans monitor learning progress in curiosity-drived exploration"**

 Article preprint and raw data are available online at the OSF website.